 Work will vary from small cases which trainees may handle alone (under the supervision of a senior lawyer) to matters where they will assist a partner or associate solicitor.
 A partner "mentor" provides the first port of call for each trainee at all times.
 In addition, practice area checklists and regular appraisals with the training partner provide structured supervision over and above informal everyday contact.

 Jones Day has a policy of paying competitive salaries to its trainees: other benefits include private healthcare, subsidised health club membership, season ticket loan and group life cover.
 Assistance is also provided through law school.

-We recruit around 15 trainee solicitors each year, exclusively from our placement schemes, as we want all our future trainees to have experienced our distinctive training on a placement first.
+We recruit around 20 trainee solicitors each year from our placement schemes, as we like our future trainees to have experienced our distinctive training on a placement first.

 Type of practice

 Corporate & Commercial

 Amicus, Free Representation Unit, LawWorks, Lawyers Without Borders, Reprieve

 Pathways to Law, Pure Potential, SEO London